McLargo/vault-lecture/README.md

 ### Authentication Methods

-In our configuration, we used Token authentication method, which is the simplest one.
+In our initial configuration, we are using Token authentication method, which is the simplest one.
 But you can configure other methods such as OIDC, LDAP, github username/password...

 ### ACL Policies